Home > Oncology > SABCS 2022 > Early-Stage Breast Cancer > MammaPrint test predictive for benefit of extended endocrine therapy

 Previously, the MINDACT study (NCT00433589) showed that the 70-gene MammaPrint test is able to predict the benefit of adjuvant chemotherapy in patients with early breast cancer [1,2].
 ER-positive patients with a MammaPrint low-risk score do not benefit from adjuvant chemotherapy and are thus preferably treated with an extended endocrine therapy.
 However, some low-risk patients may be more likely to derive benefits from extended endocrine therapy than others, depending on their risk of late recurrence.
 Therefore, genomic classifiers that predict the risks of late recurrence may assist with treatment decisions.

-In the NSABP-B42 trail (NCT00382070), which compared 5 years of adjuvant letrozole with 10 years of letrozole, only patients with a MammaPrint ‘low but not ultralow’ score had a benefit of 10 years over 5 years of endocrine therapy [3].
+In the NSABP-B42 trial (NCT00382070), which compared 5 years of adjuvant letrozole with 10 years of letrozole, only patients with a MammaPrint ‘low but not ultralow’ score had a benefit of 10 years over 5 years of endocrine therapy [3].
 To confirm these findings, data from the IDEAL trial (Eudra-CT 2006-003958-16) was analysed.
 In this trial, no superiority of 5 over 2.5 years (after the first 5 years) of endocrine therapy was observed [4].
 Recently, a subgroup analysis was performed based on MammaPrint risk scores.
 Dr Laura van ‘t Veer (UCLA, CA, USA) presented the results [5].

 As expected, patients with a MammaPrint high-risk score did not benefit from extended endocrine therapy.
 However, in patients with a MammaPrint ‘low but not ultralow risk’ the recurrence-free survival, recurrence-free interval, and breast cancer-free interval were significantly improved with 5 years over 2.5 years of endocrine therapy (HR 0.32, 0.35, and 0.48, respectively; see Figure).
 This resulted in an absolute benefit of approximately 10 months for each of these endpoints.